-True, some prominent conservative scholars tried to push back against the early and harsh critics of Bush.5 But until 2020, the harsh critics' view had become increasingly orthodox among scholars of all stripes and, seemingly, among the justices themselves.
+critics' view had become increasingly orthodox among scholars of all stripes and, seemingly, among the justices themselves.
 Court insiders reported that several current and retired justices had come to view the case with profound embarrassment.
 Many conservative legal academics began to admit, quietly, that the case reeks.
 In a 2015 Time magazine survey of constitutional scholars, Bush v.
 Gore was repeatedly condemned as one of the worst decisions of the previous half-century.
-Perhaps most telling of all, no majority opinion of the Court had ever cited the case with approval.6
+Perhaps most telling of all, no majority opinion of the Court had ever cited the case with approval.4

-Many sophisticated commentators thus had good reason to think that $Bush \ v$.
+Many sophisticated commentators thus had good reason to think that Bush v.
 Gore had been quietly plowed under.
-Perhaps the time was not yet ripe for loud judicial denunciation of the case, à la $Dred\ Scott^7$ and $Plessy^8$.
-But surely, many thought, Bush
+Perhaps the time was not yet ripe for loud judicial denunciation of the case, à la Dred Scott5 and Plessy.6 But surely, many thought, Bush was viewed by polite society and by the justices themselves as an embarrassing judicial fart that we could all pretend not to hear or smell.